LeiWangR/HDG/README.md

 This repository contains the implementation of the model presented in the following paper:

-Lei Wang, 2017. *Analysis and Evaluation of {K}inect-based Action Recognition Algorithms*.
-Master's thesis.
+Lei Wang, 2017. **Analysis and Evaluation of Kinect-based Action Recognition Algorithms**. *Master's thesis*.
 School of Computer Science and Software Engineering, The University of Western Australia.

 Lei Wang, Du Q. Huynh, and Piotr Koniusz. **A Comparative Review of Recent Kinect-Based Action Recognition Algorithms**. *IEEE Transactions on Image Processing*, 29: 15-28, 2020.